Alpovka/Incompass-Tech-Lead-Interview/README.md

 - No GCP authentication required for local development
 - Works seamlessly with Firebase emulators
 - Same API interface as Secret Manager for easy production migration
-- Visible in Firestore Emulator UI for debugging
+- Visible in Firestore Emulator UI at http://localhost:4000/firestore for debugging
+- Can inspect and modify secrets directly in the emulator UI

 ## Running Locally